dsa-ou/algoesup/src/docs/writing.md

 **test-driven development**, a widely used practice.
 Thinking of the tests early in the process helps you better understand the problem and think of correct solutions.

+!!! info
+    If you followed our 'getting started' instructions, the software mentioned in the next subsections to carry out the above workflow is already installed.

 ### Testing
 You should write tests for each function, to have some assurance that it is correct.
 Tests that check the behaviour of a single function are called **unit tests**.